lyft/cartography/docs/root/modules/aws/schema.md

 #### Relationships

-- LoadBalancerV2's can be connected to EC2Instances and therefore expose them.
+- LoadBalancerV2's can be connected to EC2Instance's and AWSLambda's and therefore expose them.

         ```
-        (LoadBalancerV2)-[EXPOSE]->(EC2Instance)
+        (LoadBalancerV2)-[EXPOSE]->(EC2Instance, AWSLambda)
         ```

 - LoadBalancerV2's can be part of EC2SecurityGroups but only if their `type` = "application".
 NLBs don't have SGs.